Dibyendu-21/Image-Compression-and-Denoising-using-FFT/README.md

 # Image Compression and Denoising using FFT
-This repo gives information about the decompression and denoising of a noisy image using FFT.
+This repo gives information about the compression and denoising of a noisy image using FFT.

 ## Image Compression:
 The goal of compression is to compress an image using the Fourier Transform by manipulating the resulting Fourier Space by removing the frequencies above a cutoff frequency that the human eye might not perceive.